The University of Akron Guidelines: Voluntary Reduction in Work Schedule (VRWS) For Contract Professionals & Staff

 The Voluntary Reduction in Work Schedule program will permit current full-time contract professionals and staff members to request a documented, permanent reduction in working hours and corresponding pay.
+The minimum number of hours required per week is 32.

 Such reduction may occur either during a specific period of time (summer sessions or between fall and spring semesters, for example) or as part of a work week (reducing one work day or hours during a work day).